Adlexer/Embedding-Homework/README.md

 ## Overall

-This is the base branch of all branches bellow.
-All homework contents are in these branches, and this main-page branch **DOES NOT** contains any contents.
+This is the base branch of all branches below.
+All homework contents are in these branches, and this main-page branch **DOES NOT** contain any content.

-To clone these branches, you should using git command line with parameter `-b [branch name]`.
+You should use the git command line with parameter `-b [branch name]` to clone these branches.
 For example, if you want to clone the first branch in the menu, you can type in:

 ```bash
 $ git clone -b 1-build-linux https://github.com/Adlexer/Embedding-Homework